jeffknupp/blog/in_progress/open_source/git_github.md

 a reasonably elegant manner.
 GitHub issues and their comments can be cross-linked with commits, other issues in your project, issues in *other* projects, etc.
-This makes the "Issues" page a good place to keep all of the information related to bugfixes, enhancements, and feature requests.
+This makes the "Issues" page a good place to keep all of the information related to bug fixes, enhancements, and feature requests.

 Make sure to keep "Issues" up to date and to at least briefly respond to new issues in a timely manner.
 As a contributor, there's nothing more